 Weeks after his death the disciples proclaimed the Gospel in the very city Jesus was crucified in

 The disciples stayed in Jerusalem (Galatians 2:1,9) even when the church came under heavy persecution.
 (Acts 7, 12).
 This speaks volumes because the resurrection was proclaimed in the very city where Jesus was crucified.
-For the disciples to preach this so soon after Jesus's judicial murder that their religious leaders set up was to invite the same type of persecution.
+For the disciples to preach this so soon after Jesus' judicial murder that their religious leaders set up was to invite the same type of persecution.
 They could have waited until things calmed down.
-They could have gone somewhere else where these things would never have passed inspection.
 But they did not.
 Peter went from denying Jesus to boldly proclaiming his resurrection just 50 days after Jesus was murdered.
-(Acts 2)
+(Acts 2:22-24) Occasionally, the report of a miracle may be allowed to pass without inspection -- especially if it is located very far from the place where it is proclaimed.
+In contrast, in the case of the resurrection was announced on the spot in Jerusalem.
+The enemies of Christianity had the means, motive, and opportunity to discredit the story.

 Wisdom from the 17th century on the importance of time: